Dark Rivers of the Heart: Plot

 Spencer Grant is a man with a tainted, yet shadowy past with a lovable dog, Rocky whom he rescued after it was abused.
 Together they embark on a quest to find a life with a woman named Valerie Keene, whom Roy met in a nightclub.
 Grant and his dog come back to the club later to find out that the woman is late for work.

 When Grant attempts to find her at her home, a SWAT-like team bombards the place, sending Grant into confusion.
-Grant is now determined to find Valerie, using his skills in learned as both a computer expert and from extensive training in the U.S. Army.
+Grant is now determined to find Valerie, using his skills he learned as both a computer expert and from extensive training in the U.S. Army.

 He searches for her in Las Vegas and is pursued by a secret and nameless government agency which is also looking for Valerie.
 Using vast amounts of diverted government funds and weapons, it can access any information it wants and easily create false identities for its agents.
 Neither the President nor the Cabinet knows of its existence and many of its support staffers think they are in legitimate agencies fighting drug dealers and terrorists.
 Spencer gets caught in a storm in the Nevada desert and is injured.
 He is rescued by Valerie, who has been tracking him with a homing device she hid on his truck after she saw him enter her house.
 She helps Spencer recover from injuries.

 Meanwhile, Roy Miro, a high-ranking official in the agency, is the main antagonist who has been looking for Valerie for months.
 She is a threat to agency because her husband was the son of its head, and was murdered when he wanted to expose it.
 Using her excellent computer skills Valerie has kept ahead of the agency but it has been a constant flight.
 Roy, who enjoys killing anyone he considers imperfect, and the agency use a satellite to find Spencer and Valerie's location in the desert.
 He and some agents get into a helicopter and corner them in a shopping center.